Franck-Dernoncourt/natural-questions/README.md

 To help you explore the data, this repository contains a simple [data browser](nq_browser.py) that you can run on your own machine, and modify as you see fit.
-We also have provided preprocessing utilities and tensorflow dataset code in
+We also have provided preprocessing utilities and TensorFlow dataset code in
 [the repository containing the baseline systems presented in our paper](https://github.com/google-research/language/tree/master/language/question_answering).
 The rest of this section describes the data format thouroughly in reference to